-- Employees and students are encouraged to take breaks from watching, reading, or listening to news stories, including social media if they are feeling overwhelmed or distressed. - Eating healthy foods, exercising, getting sleep, and finding time to unwind are among positive approaches to promote a healthy mind and body during this unprecedented time. - Employees and students are encouraged to talk with people they trustabout their concerns and how they are feeling. - Students can be directed to CampusWell, an online health and wellness magazine sponsored by Palomar College Student Health Centers. - Palomar College staff, faculty, and students can also access the following free online health and wellness resources. - Wellness Central - Anthem EAP, access/Employer code=SISC - VOYA Guidance Resources EAP, WebID=My5848i - The District provides specific wellness opportunities.
+Employees and students are encouraged to take breaks from watching, reading, or listening to news stories, including social media if they are feeling overwhelmed or distressed.

+- Eating healthy foods, exercising, getting sleep, and finding time to unwind are among positive approaches to promote a healthy mind and body during this unprecedented time. - Employees and students are encouraged to talk with people they trust about their concerns and how they are feeling. - Students can be directed to CampusWell, an online health and wellness magazine sponsored by Palomar College Student Health Centers. - Palomar College staff, faculty, and students can also access the following free online health and wellness resources. - Wellness Central - Anthem EAP, access/Employer code=SISC - VOYA Guidance Resources EAP, WebID=My5848i - The District provides specific wellness opportunities.
 The following are recent examples:

-We recently hosted and recorded several wellness workshops, including: Increasing Mental Toughness by Lisa Urness (access passcode: X#U@7JeA) Supporting materials are here.
+We recently hosted and recorded several wellness workshops, including: Increasing Mental Toughness by Lisa Urness (access passcode: X#U@7JeA)

 Personal Guide to Managing Stress and Change by Karen Katz (access passcode: D0.g=QG2).
-Supporting materials are here.

-The New Normal Life After COVID-19 by Terry Walker (access passcode: +C5W!jh=) Supporting materials here.
+The New Normal Life After COVID-19 by Terry Walker (access passcode: +C5W!jh=)

-- Signage is posted for on-campus resources to help students manage stress and attend to their mental health.
+- On campus resources to help students manage stress are promoted through email and social media.
+On-campus signage is used to increase awareness as workshops become available.
 The College works to ensure that students have up-to-date contact information for Behavioral Health Counseling Services. - In the event of a crisis, students, staff, and faculty are encouraged to call the San Diego Access & Crisis Line 888-724-7240 or contact the Crisis Text Line by texting "courage" to 741741. - A National distress hotline is also available at 1-800-985-5990, or text TalkWithUs to 66746.